Extension, deformation and categorification of $\text{AssDer}$ pairs: Conclusions.

 \section{Conclusions.}

-In this paper, we mainly concentrate on a pair of an associative algebra and a derivation on it.
+In this paper, we mainly concentrate on a pair of associative algebra and a derivation on it.
 We call such a pair an AssDer pair.
-Among other things, we study extensions and deformations of an AssDer pair by extending the classical extensions and deformations of associative algebras.
-For this, we define a cohomology theory for AssDer pairs.
-This cohomology is based on the Hochschild cohomology of associative algebras.
+Among other things, we study central extensions and deformations of an AssDer pair by extending the classical extensions and deformations of associative algebras.
+For this, we define a cohomology theory for AssDer pairs generalizing the cohomology of LieDer pairs introduced in \cite{tang-f-sheng}.

-In \cite{das2} the author study deformation of multiplications in an operad which generalizes the deformation of associative algebras.
+In \cite{das2} the author studies deformations of multiplications in a nonsymmetric operad which generalizes the deformation of associative algebras.
 As applications, the author formulates deformation of various Loday-type (e.g. dendriform, tridendriform, dialgebra, quadri) algebras.
-See \cite{das2,yau} for cohomology of Loday-type algebras.
-Given an operad $\mathcal{O}$ with a multiplication $m \in \mathcal{O}(2)$ (i.e. $m$ satisfies $m \circ_1 m = m \circ_2 m$), an element $\phi \in \mathcal{O}(1)$ is called a derivation for $m$ if $\phi$ satisfies
+See \cite{das2} for explicit cohomology of Loday-type algebras.
+Given a nonsymmetric operad $\mathcal{O}$ with a multiplication $m \in \mathcal{O}(2)$ (i.e. $m$ satisfies $m \circ_1 m = m \circ_2 m$), an element $\phi \in \mathcal{O}(1)$ is called a derivation for $m$ if $\phi$ satisfies

-By the method of the present paper, one may study deformations of a pair $(m , \phi)$ where $m$ is a multiplication on $\mathcal{O}$ and $\phi$ is a derivation for $m$.
+By the method of the present paper, one may study deformations of a pair $(m , \phi)$, where $m$ is a multiplication on $\mathcal{O}$ and $\phi$ is a derivation for $m$.
 Therefore, one may deduce deformations of Loday-type algebras equipped with derivations.

-In \cite{bala} Balavoine studied deformations of algebras over quadratic operads.
-Derivations on an algebra over a quadratic operad are studied in \cite{loday, doubek-lada}.
-Given a quadratic operad $\mathcal{P}$, they construct a new operad $\mathcal{DP}$ whose algebras are $\mathcal{P}$-algebras equipped with derivations.
-Therefore, deformations of algebras over $\mathcal{DP}$ are deformations of $\mathcal{P}$-algebras with derivations.
-Motivated from this, in a subsequent paper, we aim to construct an explicit cohomology and deformation theory for $\mathcal{P}$-algebras equipped with derivations.
+On the other hand, Balavoine \cite{bala} studied deformations of algebras over quadratic operads.
+Derivations on an algebra over an operad are studied in \cite{loday, doubek-lada}.
+In a subsequent paper, we aim to construct an explicit cohomology and deformation theory for $\mathcal{P}$-algebras equipped with derivations, where $\mathcal{P}$ is a quadratic operad.
 The results of the present paper can be dualized to study deformations of coalgebras with coderivations.
 Since an $A_\infty$-algebra can be described by a square-zero coderivation on the tensor coalgebra of a graded vector space, one can explore formal deformations of $A_\infty$-algebras and compare with the results of \cite{fia-pen}.